SIMMORSAL/Vextra/ReadMe.md

 ## Contact Me

-When viewing the website on a large screen, Contact Me will have it's own tab, and will be displayed in it.
-However on mobile the tab will hide and the content will be displayed in About Me tab.
+When viewing the website on a large screen, Contact Me will have its own tab, and will be displayed in it.
+However, on mobile the tab will hide and the content will be displayed in About Me tab.

 ###### Edit this in:
 `/data/local/dataContactPage.ts`